 Legislative amendments to remove the carry-back availability from 2013-14 were included with the Mining Tax repeal measures and took effect from 30 September 2014.
 See MRRT Repeal Measures Bill.

 The ATO provided for a “no-penalty” administrative treatment for companies which may have already claimed for 2013-14 in accordance with the then-existing law.
-Tax assessments are automatically adjusted by the Tax Office to reflect the repeal.
+Tax assessments were to have been automatically adjusted by the Tax Office to reflect the repeal.

 From 1 January 2014 corporate tax entities are required to make PAYG income tax instalments monthly rather than quarterly if they are over the specified turnover thresholds.
 These changes were foreshadowed in the Treasurer’s 2012 MYEFO.